Overview of the Criminal Case Process in California Courts

 Early Disposition – Pretrial Conference

 After your arraignment, the next court date will be some type of status conference.
-The exact name used for this stage will be different from one court to the next, but the primary distinction is between a felony or misdemeanor case.
+The exact name used for this stage will be different from one court to the next, but the primary distinction is between a felony and a misdemeanor case.

 If charged with a felony, you are entitled to a preliminary hearing, commonly known as a “probable cause hearing,” where the prosecutor has a very low burden of proof and only has to show enough evidence to take the case to a jury trial.